SubhadityaMukherjee/AI-knowledge-base/docs/KB/quotes.md

 - "So your purpose is what you say it is.
 Your mission is the mission you give yourself.
 Your life will be what you create it as, and no one will stand in judgment of it, now or ever."

-- "can never be all the people I want and live all the lives I want.
-I can never train myself in all the skills I want.
-And why do I want?
-I want to live and feel all the shades, tones and variations of mental and physical experience possible in my life.
-Sylvia Plath"

 - "I can never be all the people I want and live all the lives I want.
 I can never train myself in all the skills I want.
 And why do I want?
 I want to live